czottmann/obsidian-actions-uri/docs/routes/monthly-note.md

 &nbsp;

-## `/daily-note/get-most-recent`
+## `/monthly-note/get-most-recent`
-Returns the most recent daily note.
-If there is a current daily note (i.e. one for today), that's considered the most recent one, otherwise the most recent *past* daily note is returned.
+Returns the most recent monthly note.
+If there is a current monthly note (i.e. one for today), that's considered the most recent one, otherwise the most recent *past* monthly note is returned.

 ### Parameters
 In addition to the base parameters (see section ["Parameters required in/ accepted by all calls"](../parameters.md)):